BofangJia/Awesome-Robotics-Robot-Learning/README.md

 ## ✨ About
 This repo contains a curated list of papers relating to Robotics and Robot Learning domain.
 This section is divided into categories according to robot configuration, reinforcement learning and multimodal methods, hierarchical systems and downstream policies.

+On the other hand, we also try to include some open source courses and talks as much as possible, hoping to build a comprehensive open source learning resource.

 <!-- ******* 0-Content Table ******* -->
 ## 🏠 Table of Contents